PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - does 6 points of damage
 - +2 to attack
 - +2 to damage
-- triple damage on a critical (quadrupal for a Rogue)
+- triple damage on a critical (quadruple for a Rogue)

 As an elf I want to be able to wield a elven longsword that so I can stick it to that orc with the waraxe